ZionsReturn/OpenSource-Utilities/README.md

-# README
+# Zions Utilities

+> These scripts were made for your upcoming games and hopefully help you to understand a bit more about Lua/Luau

+> Is any script not working?
+Open a Pull Request I will look into it and fix your Issue ASAP!

-If you use any of these scripts please credit me in your upcoming game, because I literally worked really well for this
+> Any use of these scripts should be credited to me if you use this in any of your games ⚠️

-Thanks for using my scripts fam
+Thanks!